pedrokiefer/redirect/README.md

 #### Simple example

-* `service` = google
+* `service` = test
 * `template` = http://google.com

-All requests to http://127.0.0.1:10100/google will be redirected to http://google.com
+All requests to http://test will be redirected to http://google.com

 #### Complex example